Piedmont (train): Rolling stock

 The motive power for the Piedmont has been provided by eight state-owned locomotives.
 Two are EMD F59PHIs, numbered 1755 (City of Salisbury) and 1797 (City of Asheville).
 Six are EMD F59PHs, numbered 1810 (City of Greensboro), 1859 (City of High Point), 1869 (City of Durham), 1871 (Town of Cary), 1893 (City of Burlington), and 1984 (City of Kannapolis).
 NCDOT also has five cab control units which are numbered 101-105.
-NCDOT's current F59PHs were originally used by GO Transit of Toronto, Ontario, Canada and rebuilt by American Motive Power and Altoona Works.
+NCDOT's current F59PHs were originally used by GO Transit of Toronto, Ontario, Canada, and rebuilt by American Motive Power and Altoona Works.

 NCDOT formerly operated two GP40PH-2's rebuilt by AMF.
 1768 (City of Charlotte), originally B&O GP40 4008, was sold to the Virginia Railway Express and became VRE V24.
 1792 (City of Raleigh), originally L&N GP40 3006, was wrecked in the Mebane accident.
 Everything except the EMD 645 engine, bell and horn were scrapped.

 Since at least 2017, the Piedmont has operated with two locomotives, one on each end of the train, to improve on-time performance.
-With the addition of more cab control units, the Piedmont will eventually operate in push-pull mode with a single locomotive.
+With the addition of the cab control units, the Piedmont also operates in push-pull mode with a single locomotive.

 State-owned passenger cars on the Piedmont are refurbished coach cars originally built by Pullman-Standard and the St. Louis Car Company in the 1960s for the Kansas City Southern and Union Pacific.
 There are five lounge/baggage cars and one coach/baggage car originally built by the St. Louis Car Company in the 1950s and used by the United States Army.
 The lounge car includes vending machines and complimentary coffee and tea.
-There are 14 regular coaches used on trains in addition to the six lounge/baggage cars.
-Each coach is named after a state landmark or state symbol.
+There are 14 regular coaches used on trains in addition to the 5 lounge/baggage cars.
+Each regular coach is named after a state landmark or state symbol, including "Box Turtle", "Cardinal", "Carolina Lily", "Channel Bass", "Dogwood", "Emerald", "Fraser Fir", "Granite", "Gray Squirrel", "Honey Bee", "Long Leaf Pine", "Plott Hound", "Scotch Bonnet", and "Sweet Potato".
+Each lounge/baggage car is named after an estuary located in the state, including "Albemarle Sound", "Bogue Sound", "Core Sound", "Currituck Sound", and "Pamlico Sound".
+Finally, the coach/baggage car, named "Yadkin River", had seen service before it was donated to the North Carolina Transportation Museum.
 During the COVID-related service cutbacks of 2020, NCDOT opted to run the Carolinian rather than the Piedmont to save the expense of maintaining the state-owned consists, since the Carolinian uses Amtrak rolling stock.